Eraser: Other

 Felt chalkboard erasers or blackboard dusters are used to erase chalk markings on a chalkboard.
 Chalk writing leaves light-colored particles weakly adhering to a dark surface (e.g., white on black, or yellow on green); it can be rubbed off with a soft material, such as a rag.
 Erasers for chalkboards are made, with a block of plastic or wood, much larger than an eraser for pen or pencil, with a layer of felt on one side.
 The block is held in the hand and the felt rubbed against the writing, which it easily wipes off.
 Chalk dust is released, some of which sticks to the eraser until it is cleaned, usually by hitting it against a hard surface.

 Various types of eraser, depending upon the board and the type of ink used, are used to erase a whiteboard.

 Dedicated erasers that are supplied with some ballpens and permanent markers are intended only to erase the ink of the writing instrument they are made for; sometimes this is done by making the ink bond more strongly to the material of an eraser than the surface it was applied to.

+Co-inventor of the laser Arthur Leonard Schawlow created a "laser eraser" for typewritten material.
+This used a laser to vaporize the ink of the typo, leaving the paper beneath unharmed.
+Although Schawlow received a patent for the invention, it was never produced commercially.